fbpx

 Mercatino di Natale di Bressanone

 Nestled in the scenic Italian Alps, Bressanone (also known as Brixen) is South Tyrol’s oldest town and a magical place to visit.
-This charming Christmas market is located in the Piazza Duomo and is beloved for its festive atmosphere.
-It features local artisan crafts in wooden huts and traditional Austrian-Italian foods.
+This charming Christmas market, located in the Piazza Duomo, is beloved for its festive atmosphere.
+It features local artisan crafts in wooden huts and traditional Dolomites food.

 My favorite was the gingerbread creations, something I didn’t see (and missed!) in my other Italian market adventures.
 Don’t miss the stunning light and music show at the Hofburg Palace.
 It’s perfect for adults and kids alike.
 There is also a merry-go-round and an ice-skating rink, so visitors of all ages will be entertained.